Warut Chawalitrujiwong

-Warut Chawalitrujiwong (วรุศ ชวลิตรุจิวงษ์; born 8 March 1998), nicknamed Prem (เปรม), is a Thai actor, singer and model under GMMTV.
-Prior to joining GMMTV, he was an actor under Studio Wabi Sabi until his contract expired.
+Warut Chawalitrujiwong (วรุศ ชวลิตรุจิวงษ์; born 8 March 1998), nicknamed Prem (เปรม), is a Thai actor, singer under GMMTV.
+Prior to joining GMMTV, he was an actor under STARLATIZ until his contract expired.
 He is best known for his roles in Until We Meet Again (2019) and Between Us (2022).

 Early life and education

 Warut was born in Ubon Ratchathani, Thailand.
 He attended Benjamamaharaj School for high school and graduated from the Faculty of Economics at Kasetsart University.
 Prem initially intended to become a professional golfer was ranked number one in the regional TGA youth competition for players under 18.

 Career

 Warut debuted in the entertainment industry in 2017 in Da'vance young men's contest.
 He gained significant recognition for his role as Team in the 2019 Thai television series Until We Meet Again.
 His on-screen partnership with actor Boun in the series led to a fan following for their pairing.

 He has also been featured in other television series, including Long Khong (2020), and played the role of Champ in the horror series The Box: The Haunted Hidden Box.
 He also re-recorded the song "Rak Rak Rak" for the project "Call Me By Your Song".

 Following the success of Until We Meet Again, he and his co-star Boun starred as main leads in spin-off series Between Us.
 Prem sang the song It's Always You (Kon Kon Nan) for the series soundtrack.
 They also starred as main lead in Even Sun and played the character "Balloon" in the segment "Once Upon a Time" of the series 7 Project with Boun.

-In November 2022, his contract with Studio Wabi Sabi expired and he did not renew it.
+In November 2022, his contract with STARLATIZ expired and he did not renew it.

 In April 2024, he was hired by production and talent agency GMMTV along with his friends Boun, Pongsapak Udompoch (Santa), and Samantha Melanie Coates (Sammy).

 He held his first solo fan event, "PREM PRIVATE SPACE IN BANGKOK," in April 2024 to celebrate his 26th birthday.
 During the event, he performed several songs, showcasing his musical talents by playing the guitar and drums.